-- 1. Lift the hearing aid from behind the ear - 2.
+- 1. Lift the hearing aid from behind the ear.
+Let it hang momentarily beside your ear - 2.
 Using your thumb and index finger, take hold of the earmold (not the hearing aid or the tubing) - 3.
 Gently twist and pull the earmold to remove it from the ear